 Cold and wet, we found our seats for the first pitch.
 Starting for the hometown Rockies was right hander Ubaldo Jimenez, who was enjoying a career year.
 Jimenez sported a 1.13 ERA in support of a 11-1 record.
 The starter for the visiting Toronto Blue Jays was left hander Ricky Romero, who we saw start for the Jays in Detroit in 2009.
 Not long after the first pitch, intermittent light rain returned, with the occasional snowflakes mixed in as temperatures dropped into the 30s.

 The Blue Jays opening the scoring in the second with a single run, and the Rockies responded with two runs in the bottom of that inning.
 The Blue Jays scored two more runs in the third to retake the lead, as Jimenez was experiencing his worst outing of the 2010 campaign.
 The intermittent rain was becoming steadier and heavier, chasing away most of the remaining fans.
-Having traveled 2,000 miles to see the game, we were determined to remain util the end.
+Having traveled 2,000 miles to see this game, we were determined to remain util the end.